kbzh2558/Bike-sharing_System_in_New_York_City/README.md

 4. <details>
     <summary>Multiple Regression.</summary>

-      - considers the hour of the day and day of the week for temporal patterns and incorporates meteorological features: weather type, temperature, and wind speed.
+      - considered the hour of the day and day of the week for temporal patterns and incorporates meteorological features: weather type, temperature, and wind speed.

       - autocorrelation found from the Watson test (Durbin-Watson statistic of 0.781) to assess autocorrelation:
         - a.
 Persistent seasonality observed in residuals (ACF & PACF), despite attempts to decompose, AND